Frequently Asked Questions

 Where do you get your ingredients from?

-With the exception of some of our natural preservatives & duck (which we import from Europe), all ingredients used in Plato treats are farmed from North America.
+With the exception of some of our natural preservatives, all ingredients used in Plato Pet treats are from North America.
 Our Organic Chicken is sourced from an Organic Certified Farm up the street from us in California.
-We do our best to source wild caught Pacific Salmon however in the times we are unable to have a good fishing day we source from responsible farm raised Salmon on the West Coast.
-We can directly trace all of our ingredients back to our trusted sourcing partners.
+All of our Salmon is wild caught from the Pacific Ocean waters.
+We have the ability to directly trace all of our ingredients back to our trusted sourcing partners.

 Are Plato Pet Treats quality-assurance tested?